DevilSmith/swiftlang/README.md

 $ swift package init
 ```

 or use a ready-made package.
-Open file `Package.swift` and add dependencies:
+Open manifest file `Package.swift` and add dependencies:

 ```swift
 let package = Package(